Stan Lee told Jupiter's Legacy creator Mark Millar to stop writing for Marvel

-Writing the biggest characters in comics may be a dream come true, but even Marvel icon Stan Lee didn't recommend sticking with the gig forever.
+Writing the biggest characters in comics may be a dream come true, but even Marvel icon Stan Lee didn't recommend hanging on to the gig forever.
 In fact, he advised Jupiter's Legacy creator Mark Millar to strike out on his own.
 Several comics and one multimillion-dollar deal with Netflix later, the Jupiter's Legacy TV series is here to challenge Marvel's onscreen adventures.

 Based on a comic by Millar and artist Frank Quitely, Jupiter's Legacy is an eight-part series streaming on Netflix now.
 It features superheroes like the Utopian, Lady Liberty and Skyfox who provide a character-driven spin on archetypal heroes like Superman, Wonder Woman and Batman.